 The gluten-free diet should more correctly be a junk-free diet.
 Every reference to the evils of 'gluten' or 'wheat' is to highly refined foods – like bread, cereals, cookies and pancakes.
 And all these are made from flour.
 Not once is there a mention of anyone eating whole grains before they are ground into flour (the hard ‘kernel’ or ‘berry’).
 Many people do not know what a kernel or berry is.
 What they look like.
 Or that you can easily cook them in a pot on the stove.

-The diet also warns us our wheat has changed, making it an even greater threat to our good health.
-Yet there is no mention of all the other 'changed' foods we are eating today.
+The diet also warns us that our wheat has changed, making it an even greater threat to our health.
+Yet there is no mention of all the other 'changed' foods we eat today.
 Through evolution and methods like crossbreeding, grafting and budding, many of our foods today do not resemble foods of the past.
 Wheat has changed, yes – but no more than apples or oranges.
-So why isn’t there a Celery-Belly diet, or a Pear-Brain diet?
+So why isn’t there a Celery-Belly diet or a Pear-Brain diet?
 These foods have changed too.
 We don’t know what health problems, if any, are caused by eating them.
 And that may be because we certainly don’t gorge on them to the extent that we eat flour.
 Flour is in everything.
 We eat far too much of it because in their 'flour' form, grains are easy to add to any prepared food.

 But more about evolution and grafting later.
 Right now, let’s look at a major claim of the gluten-free diet . . .